The page has been translated by Gen AI.

 Figure.
 Virtual Server, GPU Server, Bare Metal Server

 • Bare Metal Server A Bare Metal Server is a high‑performance cloud computing service that does not use virtualization technology and allocates physically isolated computing resources such as CPU and memory exclusively.
-The 3rd generation service using Intel Sapphire Rapids is currently available.
-The CPU:Memory combinations for the provided server types are available in 1:4, 1:8, and 1:16.
-The default Internal Disk for the OS is 480GB2 for 16 vCore, 960GB2 for 32 vCore, and 1.92TB*2 for 96/128 vCore.
-Bare Metal Servers are suitable for workloads requiring high capacity and high performance, such as real-time systems, HPC (High Performance Computing), and servers requiring heavy I/O usage.
-Additionally, you can leverage the Multi-Attach feature to configure databases that require Active-Active high availability.
+The third-generation service using Intel Sapphire Rapids is currently being offered.
+The CPU:Memory ratios offered for the server types are 1:4, 1:8, and 1:16.
+The default internal disk for the OS is 480 GB × 2 for 16 vCore, 960 GB × 2 for 32 vCore, and 1.92 TB × 2 for 96/128 vCore.
+Bare Metal Server is suitable for workloads that require high capacity and high performance, such as real-time (Real-Time) systems, HPC (High Performance Computing), and servers that demand excessive I/O usage.
+Additionally, you can use the Multi-Attach feature to build databases that require active-active high availability.

-Server Sizing
+Server sizing

 After selecting a computing service suitable for the workload, you must determine the server specifications and quantity based on availability and performance requirements.